What is UGC?

 UGC stands for User Generated Content.
 Content creation has been around for years, but the term “UGC” is quite new.
 Essentially, a lot of brands are now paying content creators to create pieces of content for them, that they will then post on their own brand channels, rather than paying influencers/content creators to promote the product on their channels.
 They may do a mixture of both, or they may prefer to pay for UGC – but either way, it’s becoming an increasingly popular form of marketing.

 Some creators, like myself, do a mixture of content on my own platforms as well as UGC.
-However I have been creating content since 2015, so if I was brand new to the industry, UGC would be the perfect place for me to start if I had little to no following.
+I have been creating content since 2015 so I’ve grown my following and client base within that time, but if I was brand new to the industry then UGC would be the perfect place for me to start with little to no following.

 Here is some of the work I’ve personally done as a UGC Creator.
 You may have even seen me pop up on your TikTok for you page from time to time on brand adverts.
 I’ve created quite a few videos for Homesense which was unreal, they’re one of my favourite homeware brands.
 I also did some coffee content for MOMA which I loved, as these are the kinds of videos that I also create for my own channels.
-I created an ad for Dyson which was an incredible opportunity, and the ad came up on my own TikTok for you page quite a few times, as well as on my partners and my friends!
-I screenshot the ad on my TikTok reposts when it was at 8.4M views, as this is a great snippet to share as part of my portfolio.
+I created an ad for Dyson which was an incredible opportunity, and the ad came up on my own TikTok for you page quite a few times, as well as on my partners and my friends, and had over 8M views!

 How do you become a UGC creator?

-Anyway, moving on from that… I’m not here to sell you a course.
-I’m just going to tell you honestly how to get into the UGC game.
-The most important thing here, is that UGC is a completely new industry.
-It’s only come about within the last year and most people still don’t have a clue what to charge.
-The rates aren’t set very high because it’s just not there yet.
-That’s another reason how I know that these UGC “gurus” are selling you a scam.
-You do have the ability to make good money, and earn a living from it, but it will take time, and lots of dedication to get there.
-You also have to learn what you’re worth, and how to negotiate.
-It’s such a learning curve, and still is for me as a content creator nine years in.
+Moving on from that, I’m not here to sell you a course.
+I’m just going to tell you honestly how to get into the UGC game, or certainly what worked for me.
+UGC has the ability to make really good money, but it will take a lot of time and dedication to get there.
+Whilst building up a portfolio and client base, you have to learn what you’re worth to these brands financially, and how to negotiate your worth with them.
+It’s such a learning curve, and honestly, it still is for me, even as a content creator nine years in.

 If this still sounds like something you want to dive into, then keep reading.

 UGC creation isn’t that different to other forms of content creation, it’s a new and exciting industry that’s developing every day, but brands will find you through your social channels.
-In the past 12 months I’ve worked with some huge brands that I’ve already shared above, and they all reached out to me after discovering me via social media.
-A couple of them even contacted me directly on TikTok itself, but I’d always advise to have your email in your bio so it can be easily found.
+In the past 12 months I’ve worked with some of the huge brands that I’ve already shared above, and they all reached out to me after discovering me via social media.
+A couple of them even contacted me directly on TikTok itself, but I’d always advise on having your email in your bio so that it can be easily found.

 If you have a personal social profile where you share your family, children, day to day things (that aren’t creatively put together videos/content) maybe make a brand new page for your work.
-So just as an example, over the many years that I’ve been a blogger, I’ve shared everything in my life during that time including becoming a mum and I’ve shared my children growing up, and worked with many brands as an “influencer” slash blogger.
-However, I now don’t really share my children at all, other than on the odd IG story, and I even combed through and deleted almost every post with them in.
-I did want to stop sharing their faces anyway, for safety reasons, but my pages are now very work/content focused, and it’s turned out great for me as a self-employed creative.
+So just as an example, over the many years that I’ve been a blogger, I’ve shared everything in my life during that time including becoming a mum and I’ve shared my children growing up, and worked with many brands as an influencer/blogger.
+However, I now don’t really share my children at all, and I even combed through and deleted almost every post with them/their faces in.
+I did want to stop sharing their faces online anyway, for safety reasons, but my pages are now incredibly content focused, and it’s turned out great for me as a self-employed creative.
+I still share a lot of my life and personality, as I do think that’s still a little important when you have a following, and want people to be able to relate to you, but I just keep my kids and anything overly personal out of it.

 The honest truth is that my folder of brand work, and my income, are the best they’ve ever been since I dedicated my pages to content creation, rather than mixing in family life and personal photos.
-My pages are very much focused on aesthetic content, but that’s because social media is my job.
+My pages are very much focused on aesthetic content, but that’s because that’s kind of my niche and my job.
 So as a UGC creator, I think it’s best to have that professional aspect shining through, and to think of your social media as a CV/Portfolio.

 How will brands find you?